 As operators our job is to provide this community with safe and pleasant drinking water 365 days a year.
-On a consistent water quality monitoring schedule, the Water Department collects samples from each source and sends them to the New Hampshire Department of Environmental Services Laboratory and other private independent labs to test for approximately 140 different potential contaminants as well as monthly Bacteria testing.
+On a consistent water quality monitoring schedule, the Water Department collects samples from each source and sends them to the New Hampshire Department of Environmental Services Laboratory and other private independent labs to test for approximately 140 different potential contaminants as well as monthly bacteria testing.
 Last year your tap water met all EPA and State drinking water health standards.
 The Water Department safeguards its water supplies.
-There were no bacterial violations in 2016.